Automatically mirror all your Forgejo repositories to GitHub or any Forgejo instance

 # Token for gathering source repository metadata and setting up mirrors.

-export FROM_TOKEN=my_forgejo_token
+export SOURCE_TOKEN=my_codeberg_token

 # Token for creating and synchronizing repositories at the destination of your choosing.

-export TO_TOKEN=my_github_token
+export TARGET_TOKEN=my_github_token

 # Token used within Forgejo for Git mirroring.